Majorana zero modes in dislocations of Sr$_2$RuO$_4$

-In this Letter we propose new experiments that can distinguish the two pairing schemes and also provide a new approach to Majorana zero modes.
-Our key observation is that the RKK order parameter, while trivial in the sense of 2D chiral superconductor, in fact is still nontrivial as a \emph{weak} topological superconductor.
-Weak topological superconductors (and insulators)\cite{fu2007b,moore2007,roy2009a,kitaev2009} are topological states protected by translation symmetry.
+In this article we propose topological properties that can distinguish the two pairing schemes and also provide a new approach to MBS in superconductors with even-integer or vanishing Chern number.
+Our key observation is that the RKK order parameter, while trivial in the sense of a 2D chiral superconductor (i.e. vanishing Chern number), in fact is still nontrivial as a \emph{weak} TSC.
+Weak TSCs (and insulators)\cite{fu2007b,moore2007,roy2009a,kitaev2009} are topological states protected by translation symmetry.
 They are distinguished by a topological invariant defined in a lower-dimensional sub-manifold of the Brillouin zone (BZ) (recall that the so-called \emph{strong} invariant depends on the electronic structure in the entire BZ).
-For example, the 3D weak topological insulators are classified by three $Z_2$ invariants, which characterize whether the gapped Bloch Hamiltonian restricted to the three 2D planes of $k_x=\pi,k_y=\pi,k_z=\pi$ in the BZ are trivial or quantum spin Hall insulators in that plane.
+For example, the 3D weak topological insulators are classified by three $Z_2$ invariants, which characterize whether the gapped Bloch Hamiltonian restricted to the three 2D planes of $k_x=\pi,k_y=\pi,k_z=\pi$ in the BZ are trivial insulators or quantum spin Hall insulators in that plane.
 Heuristically, a non-trivial weak invariant indicates a state which is made from stacking up topological states of lower dimensions.
 Another example is a 2D superconductor in class D (no symmetry) which has two weak $Z_2$ indices.
-These exist since there is a strong $Z_2$ topological superconductor in this class in 1-dimension --the Majorana chain/p-wave wire\cite{kitaev2001,schnyder2008,kitaev2009}.
-We show that the RKK pairing of $d_{xz}$ and $d_{yz}$ bands corresponds to this type of weak topological superconductor.
-As a consequence, we show that naturally occurring or fabricated crystal defects exhibit a number of remarkable properties that are not shared by the conventional $p_x+i p_y$ state.
-These properties are not only useful for a characterization of the superconducting state but may have applications in quantum computing since, as we will show, these defects can trap Majorana zero modes.
+These exist since there is a strong $Z_2$ topological superconductor in this class in 1D --the Majorana chain/p-wave wire\cite{kitaev2001,schnyder2008,kitaev2009}.
+We show that the RKK pairing in the $d_{xz}$ and $d_{yz}$ bands corresponds to this type of weak topological superconductor where 1D topological wires have been ``stacked" into a higher dimension.
+As a consequence, we show that naturally occurring or fabricated crystal defects can exhibit a number of remarkable properties that can help to distinguish the case when the $p_x+ip+y$ state dominates from the case when the RKK pairing dominates.
+These properties can topologically characterize the superconducting order, and as we will show, can give rise to a mechanism for stable MBS even in the RKK state.